byestndr/goNAO/README.md

 # goNAO!
-Allow your NAO to walk and talk!
+Make your NAO to walk and talk!

 ## What have I done?